It’s worth the trip!

 Real estate: Burnt Coat Harbor Real Estate, 207-526-4430, Belinda Doliber and Christal Applin (also known as Swan’s Island Properties) located at 223 Harbor Rd.

-Boat Charter and Boat Deliveries: Contact Capt.
+Boat Charter and Boat Deliveries, Whale Watching and Deep Sea Fishing: Contact Capt.
 Jason Joyce, 207-479-6490.
 Haul a lobster trap, visit a seal colony, view eagles and porpoise around the outer ledges.
 2 1/2 hour cruise, $500, up to 6 passengers.
 Take a trip to Marshall Island.
 Jason will drop you off and pick you up at an agreed time – $200.
 Also available — very limited amount of June – Sept. all-day offshore whalewatch, cod/pollack/halibut fishing trips.
 Maximum 3 adults. $1200 per trip.
 All tackle provided, or bring your own.
 Boat deliveries by arrangement.
 Email: [email protected] or call Capt.
 Jason Joyce at 207-479-6490.